top of page

 What is mindfulness?

 Mindfulness has been defined in many ways.
 Perhaps the best way to answer is to ask the slightly different question, Not, 'What is mindfulness? but 'What is it to be mindful?'
-And the answer is along the lines:
+The answer is along the lines:

 We are being mindful when we are fully engaged with life, and fully aware of what is going on, both in us and around us.
 We are being mindful when we are fully present to the people we are with and to the world we live in.